 Have you ever contacted a list of people who do not pick up despite several attempts?
 How can you avoid this?
-To cope with the number of call attempts (maximum 10).
-And to optimize the exploitation of its database, it is essential to proceed to a socio-demographic segmentation.
+To cope with the number of call attempts (we advise a maximum of 10).
+And to optimize the exploitation of its database, it is essential to proceed a socio-demographic segmentation.

 But what are the main socio-demographic criteria to take into account?

 The geographical location is a very important criterion.
-For example, we know that around 6:00 pm, people living in the Paris area are likely to be in traffic jams where they are stressed.
+For example, we know that around 6:00 pm, people living in the London area are likely to be in traffic jams where they are stressed.
 And therefore, it is not a good time to get in touch with.
-Instead, you can contact people who live in Provence who are likely to be more available at that time.
+Instead, you can contact people who live in Kent who are likely to be more available at that time.

 Age is an important criterion.
 First of all, the probability that a person of working age will be able to answer during working hours is less than that of a retired person, for example.
 In addition, knowing the age of the client allows us to save time for both the client and the agent.
-Let’s imagine that your agent offers a subscription to Neon magazine, which is aimed at people in their twenties, and that at the end of the line, he or she finds a person in their fifties.
-What happens?
+Let’s imagine that your agent offers a subscription to Neon magazine, which is aimed at “Millennials”, and that at the end of the line, he or she finds a “Baby boomer”.
+What would happen?
 The client will simply refuse the offer because he is not part of the magazine’s target audience.

-In order to optimize the exploitation of your database, Nixxis has set up several functionalities allowing us to optimize our chances of attempts.
+In order to optimize the exploitation of your database, Nixxis has set up several functionalities allowing us to optimize your chances of attempts.

 Nixxis is your partner of choice to improve your customer relations.
-Do not hesitate to ask for a demonstration of our omnichannel solution.
+Do not hesitate to ask for a demonstration of our Nixxis Contact Suite.